 The ovary wall matures into the fruit wall known as the pericarp.
 It is made up of 3 layers.
 In some fruit all 3 layers develop but in others only one.
 Typically the middle layer (mesocarp) becomes fleshy, the outer layer (exocarp) may develop into the skin and the inner layer (endocarp) may become stony and surround the seeds.
-In other fleshy fruits such as in the Apple in the Rose Family, the hypanthium becomes part of the fruit as well as the ovary wall.
+In other fleshy fruits such as in the Apple in the Rose Family, the hypanthium becomes part of the fruit as well as the ovary wall and these are also known as accessory fruits.

 A berry is a stoneless fruit in which the ovary walls have produced a skin and a fleshy pulp that surround the seeds from a single ovary.
 Tomato, gooseberry, elderbery, grape, fuchsia and deadly nightshade are examples.
 In the tomato, the ovary has 2 locules and the photo above shows many ovules (seeds) in each locule growing on a swollen central (axile) placenta.